iredmail/docs/en_US/upgrade/1-ee.changelog.md

 ## v1.0-beta7, Aug 2, 2024 {: #v1.0-beta7 }

-- [NEW] API document is now embedded and accessible by clicking `API Doc` link on page foot after logged in as global admin.
+- [NEW] Full documentation of the RESTful API interface is now embedded and accessible by clicking `API Doc` link on page foot after logged in as global admin.
+It's also accessible online: https://www.iredmail.org/ee/api/index.html.
 - [NEW] Amavisd integration:
     - View basic info of incoming and outgoing emails.
     - Manage global, per-domain and per-user spam policy.